sebivenlo/MongoDB/Doc/setup.md

 # Setup
 Before we start a few things need to be setup.
 The most important one is creating a MongoDB container in docker.
-This is done by doing the following commands:
+This can be done by using the docker commands or if you prefer a user interface; Kitematic.

+## Using Kitematic
+---
+1. Start Kitematic.
+2. Type in "mongo" into the search bar.
+3. Choose the "official mongo" and press "CREATE".
+4. Select the container on the left side.
+5. Press settings on the upper right side.
+6. Change the "NAME" to "my_mongodb", dont forget to press "SAVE".
+7. Right top corner press "Hostname/Ports".
+8. Change the "PUBLISHED IP:PORT" to "localhost:37017", dont forget to press "SAVE".
+9. The server will reboot and you are good to go!

+## Using Docker Command Line
+---
 **1. The next step will pull the latest mongo image from docker.**
 ```sh
 $ docker pull mongo